terragrids/api/README.md

 For every commit on the `dev` or `master` branch, GitHub Actions workflows build the application and deploy it to a multi-region AWS Lambda running in `eu-west-3` and `us-west-1`.

-`dev` builds will be accesible at `https://dev-api.terragrids.org`, while `master` builds will be accesible at `https://api.terragrids.org` through and AWS API Gateway.
+`dev` builds will be accessible at `https://dev-api.terragrids.org`, while `master` builds will be accessible at `https://api.terragrids.org` through and AWS API Gateway.

 ## Prerequisites
 To start with the development, you need to have a recent version of `node` and `npm` installed.